TritonDataCenter/node-cmdutil/README.md

 * [warn(...)](#warn): print a warning message to stderr
 * [fail(...)](#fail): print a warning message to stderr and exit
 * [usage(...)](#usage): print a usage message to stderr and exit
+* [exitOnEpipe](#exitOnEpipe): exit normally (with status 0) when EPIPE is seen on stdout.
+This causes Node programs to behave like other programs do by default on most Unix-like systems.
+See details below.

 You should also check out: